lazarinibruno/mistral-chatbot/README.md

 ## Run with Docker

-To run the app locally in dev mode, clone the repository and run:
+To run the app locally in dev mode, clone the repository and from the project directory run:

 ```
 docker compose -f compose.yaml up --build